RyanWeigel32/ai-case-study/README.md

 **What solution does this company offer that their competitors do not or cannot offer?**

- The largest competitor for Headspace in the mental health and mindfulness app market is Calm, with both having 55% of the market share.<sup>8</sup> While both are well-known for offering a library of guided mediation courses, Headspace has branched out more into the general mental health field with two important acquisitions and one merger.
+ The largest competitor for Headspace in the mental health and mindfulness app market is Calm, both having combined 55% of the market share.<sup>8</sup> While both are well-known for offering a library of guided mediation courses, Headspace has branched out more into the general mental health field with two important acquisitions and one merger.
 The first acquisition was the company Sayana, a “self care app that leverages chat-based sessions with an AI persona…who encourages users to track their mood along with what influences it.”
 This app “personalizes user’s experiences based on their check-ins and mood trends surfacing high quality content and self-care exercises” based on a handful of different therapeutic approaches.
 To quote Headspace Health CEO Russel Glass,

 > “Amidst a rapidly growing landscape of mental health and wellness apps, Sayana has developed a uniquely engaging member experience backed by world-class AI and machine learning algorithms.”<sup>9</sup>